MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 - Pre-requisite: Microsoft Defender must be already installed and active in work profile to enabled Microsoft Defender in personal profiles.

-### To complete onboarding a device
+### Finish onboarding a device

 1. Install the Microsoft Defender application in a personal profile with a personal Google Play store account.

 2. Install the Company portal application on personal profile.
 No sign-in is required.

 3. When a user launches the application, they'll see the sign-in screen. **Login using corporate account only**.

-4. On a successful login, users will see the following screens:
+4. After signing in successfully, users see the following screens:

    1. **EULA screen**: Presented only if the user has not consented already in the Work profile.
    2. **Notice screen**: Users need to provide consent on this screen to move forward with onboarding the application.
 This is required only during the first run of the app.

 5. Provide the required permissions to complete onboarding.

    > [!NOTE]
-> **Pre-requisite:**
->
+   > **Pre-requisites**:
    > 1. The Company portal needs to be enabled on personal profile.
    > 2. Microsoft Defender needs to be already installed and active in work profile.

-## Related topics
+## Related articles

 - [Overview of Microsoft Defender for Endpoint on Android](microsoft-defender-endpoint-android.md)
 - [Configure Microsoft Defender for Endpoint on Android features](android-configure.md)